daveasam141/daves-portfolio/Amazon-EKS-Deployment/7_App_Deployment/argocd/argocd-config-demo/README.md

 argocd --port-forward --port-forward-namespace=argocd app rollback homesite 0 argocd --port-forward --port-forward-namespace=argocd app rollback homesite - revision=0

-### To enable auto-sync on argocd
-argocd --port-forward --port-forward-namespace=argocd app set <APPNAME> --sync-policy automatedn OR adding the following lines to the argocd application manifest:
-spec:
-  syncPolicy:
-    automated: {}

-### To enable auto-sync with auto-pruning (pruning automatically deletes the older resorces not longer defined in git after auto-sync has happened )
+### To enable auto-sync with auto-pruning (pruning automatically deletes the older resources not longer defined in git after auto-sync has happened )
 argocd --port-forward --port-forward-namespace=argocd  app set <APPNAME> --auto-prune OR by setting the prune option to true in the automated sync policy using the following lines:
 spec: